confetti-framework/docs/requests.md

 ### Accessing The Request Via Route Closures

 You can also receive the `request` interface on a route Closure.
-Lanvard inject the incoming request into the Closure when it is executed:
+Confetti inject the incoming request into the Closure when it is executed:

     Get("/", func(request inter.Request) inter.Response {